-Similarly in chapter 3 we found that the Sommerfeld model of metals described quite a bit about metals, but had a number of shortcomings as well - most of these (the ones we listed as being due to "band structure") are similarly due to not realizing that the solids are made up of individual atoms assembled in periodic structures.
+Similarly in chapter 4 we found that the Sommerfeld model of metals described quite a bit about metals, but had a number of shortcomings as well - many of these were similarly due to not realizing that the solids are made up of individual atoms assembled in periodic structures.

-As such, a large amount of this course will actually be devoted to understanding the effects of these atoms on electrons and on the vibrations of the solid.
+As such, a large amount of this book will actually be devoted to understanding the effects of these individual atoms and their periodic arrangement on the electrons and on the vibrations of the solid.
 However, first it is worth backing up and asking ourselves why atoms stick together to form solids in the first place!

-4.1 General Considerations about Bonding
+5.1 General Considerations about Bonding

 To determine why atoms stick together to form solids, we are in some sense trying to describe the solution to a many particle Schroedinger equation describing the many electrons and many nuclei in a solid.
-We can at least write down the equation where Ψ is the wavefunction describing the positions and spin states of all the electrons and nuclei in the system.
-The terms in the Hamiltonian include kinetic term (with inputs of the electron and nucleon mass) as well as a Coulomb interaction term between all the electrons and nuclei.1
+We can at least write down the equation where $\Psi$ is the wavefunction describing the positions and spin states of all the electrons and nuclei in the system.
+The terms in the Hamiltonian include a kinetic term (with inputs of the electron